secrets

 Therefore, it can be used to store and retrieve secret items

-The session collection can be addressed either by the string
+temporarily.
+The "session" collection can be addressed either by

-"session", or by nil, whenever a collection parameter is needed.
+the string "session", or by nil, whenever a collection parameter is

 As already said, a collection is a group of secret items.
 A secret